MayorFaj/ansible-project/project.md

 ![jfrog server configure](./images2/jfogserver%20config2.png)

-### Integrate Artifactory repository with Jenkins
+### Phase 2: Integrate Artifactory repository with Jenkins

-1. Create a dummy Jenkinsfile in the repository
+1. Create a dummy Jenkinsfile in the repository (in the PHP repo)

 2. Using Blue Ocean, create a multibranch Jenkins pipeline